Close

-Good Friday 2023 – History, Traditions, and Other Interesting Facts for Kids
+Good Friday 2025 – History, Significance, Celebrations, and Facts

 Easter Sunday is right around the corner, but there’s another holiday right before Easter that’s widely recognized and celebrated all over the world.
 It’s Good Friday!
 Good Friday marks the day when Jesus Christ was crucified on the cross, and it’s an important day for Christians as they commemorate the Crucifixion of Jesus.
 While Easter gets the most attention from kids (they love Easter bunny and eggs, and everything associated with it), it is important that they learn about Good Friday too.
+The significance of Good Friday goes far beyond tradition—it’s a powerful reminder of sacrifice, faith, and love.
+If you’ve ever wondered about the Holy Friday meaning, it symbolizes the ultimate act of compassion and forgiveness.
+As Good Friday 2025 approaches, take this opportunity to reflect on its meaning with your children.
 From the history of Good Friday to customs and facts associated with it, here’s everything you need!

 History of Good Friday

-To understand Good Friday’s story, let us take you to the Wednesday before Good Friday, also known as Holy Wednesday.
-As per the Christian scriptures, Judas Iscariot, one of Christ’s most trusted disciples agreed to betray Jesus Christ by turning him to Jewish high priests for thirty pieces of silver.
+To understand the full Good Friday story, it’s important to revisit the events leading up to it.
+On the Wednesday before Good Friday, known as Holy Wednesday, Judas Iscariot—one of Jesus’ trusted disciples—agreed to betray him to the Jewish high priests in exchange for thirty pieces of silver.

 Why Is Good Friday Called Good Friday?